 Here’s a list of Frequently Asked Questions or FAQ’s.
-Please read this list of FAQ’s since it will cover questions that on a regular base many people ask who are interested in participating in dive course and/or packages with us here at Neptune Diving Resort in Moalboal, Bongo Bongo Divers in Dauin, Seaquest dive center on Bohol and Devocean Divers on Malapascua
+Please read this list of FAQ’s since it will cover questions that on a regular base many people ask who are interested in participating in dive course and/or packages with us here at Amigos Dive Center in Moalboal, Asia Divers in Puerto Galera, Bohol Divers Club on Bohol and Devocean Divers on Malapascua

 We are offering various IDC packages, starting from every level, either from Open Water-, Advanced Open Water-, Rescue Diver- or Divemaster level.